-The Pinkerton Community Fellowship is a 15-month program that begins in summer 2014 and runs through summer 2015.
+The Pinkerton Community Fellowship is a 15-month program that begins in June of 2015 and runs through August of 2016.
 The community fellowship components are listed below:

-- Internship – Community Fellows benefit from intensive experience at leading nonprofit community-based organizations that address a diverse range of youth justice issues.
+- Field placement - Community Fellows benefit from intensive experience at leading nonprofit community-based organizations that address a diverse range of youth justice issues.

-- Starting in June, fellows work 35-hours a week during the first summer;
+- Starting in June, fellows serve 35-hours per week during the first summer (June – August 2015);

 - 14-hours a week during the fall and spring semesters; and